 Associate with an active member in good standing of this Bar;

-File a written Petition for Admission Pro Hac Vice via the Case Management/Electronic Case Files system;
+File a Petition for Admission Pro Hac Vice via the Case Management/Electronic Case Files system;

-Submit an admission fee, including the disciplinary registration fee, in an amount set by the Court en banc; and
+Submit an admission fee, in an amount set by the Court en banc.

 Admission.
-If the submitted materials comply with Rule 83.5(h)(3), the Clerk must enter the applicant’s name into the rolls and notify the applicant.
+If the submitted materials comply with Rule 83.5(f)(3), the Clerk must enter the applicant’s name into the rolls and notify the applicant.
 The applicant may then participate as an attorney in the specified case only.

 Role of Sponsoring Attorney.
-As soon as the visiting attorney complies with the foregoing and enters an appearance, the Court may excuse the Rule 83.5(h)(3)(A)
+As soon as the visiting attorney complies with the foregoing and enters an appearance, the Court may excuse the Rule 83.5(f)(3)(A)

 attorney from further attendance in the case.
 Even if such attorney is so excused from attendance, he or she retains all of the responsibilities of an attorney of record and must continue to accept service of papers and to serve as a point of contact or communication between the Court and the party he or she represents.